ericzrinsky/discogs/case_study.md

 ### Gather Data Resources

 In order to construct a relational database, we need datasets to populate it.
-It may seem counter-intuitive, but to generate a playlist that exposes me to music that I'm less likely to know, I determined that I needed to start with my own musical affinity data.
+It may seem counterintuitive, but to generate a playlist that exposes a listener to music that they are less likely to know, I determined that I needed to start with that listener's own musical affinity data—in this case, my own.
 This was easy to come by since I have [catalogued my entire record collection](https://www.discogs.com/user/ericmz23/collection) on the **Discogs** website.
 To export a personal collection on **Discogs**, log in and click the "Export" link in the navbar.

 ![Discogs - Collection Screen](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i3.png "Discogs")